 - Appreciate what you have.
 When you are stuck in autopilot then it is very easy to forget to be grateful for what you actually have.
-The basic fundamentals that so many people lack, the people who like or even love you and the amazing wonders of the modern age.
-Appreciate them now, not with regret when things may have changed later on.
+The basic fundamentals that so many people lack, the people who like or even love you and the amazing wonders of the world.

 - Find the optimism.
 Become more aware of the negative thoughts you have and don’t let them drag you down.
 Instead, find one thing that is positive or helpful in the long run in the situation you are in.
 Then build on that.
 The more you do it, the more this kind of thinking will become a habit and soon your mind will start reacting in a more positive and constructively imaginative way no matter what situation you find yourself in.